 Best practice UX improvements should be just launched and don’t need A/B testing first.
 UX trends should be A/B tested first though.

-A/B testing is certainly a part of CRO, along with personalization, but it is not essential.
-While it is very useful for discovering which versions of your website ideas convert better, many websites don’t even have enough traffic to do A/B testing (you need at least 5,000 unique visitors per week to the page that you want to run an A/B test on, and at least 200 website conversions per week).
+A/B testing is certainly a part of conversion rate optimization, along with personalization, but it is not essential.
+While it is very useful for discovering which versions of your website ideas convert better, many websites don’t even have enough traffic to do A/B testing.

 If you don’t have enough traffic you should just launch your website improvement ideas and then monitor their impact on your website conversion rate.
 Here is a great guide that explains how to do CRO if you have a low traffic website.